line/armeria/site/src/sphinx/advanced-zookeeper.rst

     server.start();
     ...

-You can use `CuratorFramework`_ instance instead of Zookeeper Connection String.
-In this case, you can use the `CuratorFramework`_ instance for the other purposes.
+You can use an existing `CuratorFramework`_ instance instead of Zookeeper connection string.

 .. code-block:: java